BeanHam/fragments-to-facts/README.md

 ### How to Use Our Code

-To finetune on our medical summarization task
+To finetune on our medical summarization task:
 ```
 cd medical
 bash run_finetune.sh
 ```
+Remember to change parameters (model, split, train_epoch, eval_epoch, lora etc.).